kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 In your mod's release:
 ----------------------
-Make this a mod a required download for your mod.
+Make this mod a required download for your mod.

 Documentation:
 ==============
 Soon.

 But the callbacks, along with their function parameters and their expected returns, are listed in each of the new Lua files.
 Learning at which point in the code they execute is as easy as searching for them in the code.
 Examples of how they are used can be seen in my mods that use them.
-My mods "NPC Reactions/NPC Taxi" and "Teleport from transporter room" both have changes to the "TransporterMenu".
+My mods "NPC reactions/NPC taxi" and "Teleport from transporter room" both have changes to the "TransporterMenu".

 Requirement:
 ============